MohammedIHajjaj/store/README.md

 Practicing on these concepts: <br/>
 -React Hooks. <br/>
 -Bootstrap. <br/>
--Local Storage and JSON files.
+-Local Storage and JSON files. <br/>

+Not finished yet